robertoostenveld/arduino/esp32_3wd_stepper/README.md

 This is an Arduino sketch for an ESP32 (LOLIN32 Lite) controlled three-wheel-drive omni-wheel robot based on 28BYJ-48 stepper motors, similar to the one documented [here][1] and various other places online.

 The robot can rotate around its axis and move in any direction using [omni wheels][2].
-The wheels are 38 mm onmi wheels from [Piscinarobots][3].
+The wheels are 38 mm omni-wheels that I orderen from [Piscinarobots][3].
 These wheels are also available on [AliExpress][4].

 To position the motors and wheels at 120 degree angles, I designed and 3D-printed a circular base.
-I also designed and 3D-printed the first set of 38mm omni-wheels following the dimensions of the Piscinarobots/AliExpress wheels, but found that those were too rough and not running sideways smoothly enough.
+I also designed and 3D-printed the first set of omni-wheels following the dimensions of the commercial 38 mm wheels, but found that those were too rough and not running sideways smoothly enough.
 Hence I switched to the commercially fabricated wheels.

 The control of the robot is implemented using Open Sound Control (OSC), using the [TouchOSC][5] app on my iPhone.
 The robot can move by itself along a prespecified list of waypoints (and times at which to reach each waypoint).
 The waypoints are uploaded as CSV file.